Social and Cultural

 SPS has run a successful and very enjoyable book club for over fifteen years.
 We meet approximately every 4 - 6 weeks on a weekday morning for about 1 hour.
 The chosen books have either been read by one of the group or are recommended and are mainly novels, but we sometimes choose biographies, all from a worldwide selection of books and authors.

 Most books are readily available from local libraries, bookshops, online book shops and for Kindle, computers/ipads and phones.
 Occasionally, books are available for sharing when available.
 It is not necessary to have read the book but by joining us we hope that you may be interested in reading the latest choice.

 During the meeting we talk about the book and our thoughts on the text.
 This usually leads to a lively discussion on the book and subjects arising.
 We also discuss various films/programmes that we recommend.
 A small fee is charged for the session and this is donated to the Synagogue at the AGM.

 For further details please contact email@example.com

 The Bridge Club is now over 40 years old!

-There is a core of regulars (from all shuls) who help to make our Monday evenings a pleasant, social evening as well as playing Bridge.
+There is a core of regulars (from all shuls) who help to make our Monday afternoons a pleasant, social event as well as playing Bridge.
 We have all made new and good friends.

-If there are any Bridge players who would like to join us, come along before 7.30pm on Mondays.
-You do not need a partner as we arrange the tables for you.
+If there are any Bridge players who would like to join us, come along before 1.30pm on Mondays.
+You do not need a partner, as we arrange the tables for you.
 You are assured of a very friendly welcome.

 We are aware of the need to be proactive within the wider North London community.
 To that end we are involved in many Interfaith activities to promote understanding and cohesion between all religions.